nsymester/egghead-getting-started-with-express/README.md

 ## Pre-install

 Make sure MongoDB database is installed prior to using the mongodb npm package.
-You can download it

-for a Mac OS X from [https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/) and then install it using the instructions from Download from: [https://www.mongodb.com/download-center/community?jmp=docs](https://www.mongodb.com/download-center/community?jmp=docs)
+You can download it for the Mac OS X from [https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/) and then install it using the instructions from Download from: [https://www.mongodb.com/download-center/community?jmp=docs](https://www.mongodb.com/download-center/community?jmp=docs)